Our Favourite Cars We Drove In 2025

 Maserati GranTurismo Trofeo

-Maserati may keep popping up in headlines for all the wrong reasons at the moment, and that’s a shame, because it rather overshadows the fact that its cars are the best they’ve been in years.
+Maserati may have been making headlines for all the wrong reasons at the moment, and that’s a shame, because it rather overshadows the fact that its cars are the best they’ve been in years.
 The 542bhp V6-powered GranTurismo Trofeo combines a corking engine and sparkling chassis for one of the best grand touring cars on sale right now.

 Read our review here.